genelet/godbi/README.md

 }
 ```

 It adds a new row into _Columns_ of table.
-The columns data are extract from *ARGS* in _RunActionContext_.
+The input data are in *ARGS* defined in _RunActionContext_.

 #### 2.2.2) *Update*